-The data contain the results for households and individuals aged 16 and older.
+The data contains the results for households and individuals aged 16 and older.
 The definition of household is based on the sharing of expenditures concept, in line with the definition of Paragraph 115 of the Civil Code - based on the declaration of the persons in the dwelling that they permanently live together and pool their finances to cover their needs.
-As the 16 year olds those persons were regarded who had reached this age by 31 December 2011.
-Reference periods:
+As the 16 year old persons were regarded those who had reached this age by 31 December 2014.

-- Demographic variables age: 31 December 2011; marital status, education, housing, financial situation: the date of the interview. - Work activity was collected for each month of 2011 as well as currently.
+- Reference periods: - Demographic variables age: 31 December 2014; marital status, education, housing, financial situation: the date of the interview. - Work activity was collected for each month of 2014 as well as currently.
 Work activity figures are gathered by self-definition of the respondent (respondents themselves choose among different types of activity the one that fits them the most).
 Its value primarily depends on the respondent's main occupation and on the time spent in it.
 Subsequently, other data related to the respondent's work activity (status at work, profession) were collected as of the date of the interview.
 Parallel activities were surveyed (second job, study), together with data on receipt of pensions and parental benefits. - Economic activity was not collected but derived from the monthly/yearly data (if monthly data was the basis, the activity with the highest incidence was coded as the yearly value).
-For those who completed their education in 2011 the latter half of the year was considered. - Income data (both monetary and in kind): calendar year 2011. - Subjective questions focused on housing and financial problems: the date of the interview. - Health problems: last six or twelve months. - Housing, consumer durables, financial and social situation of household: the date of the interview, unless the question specifically refers to some other period. - Module questions: the date of the interview.
+For those who completed their education in 2014 the latter half of the year was considered. - Income data (both monetary and in kind): calendar year 2014. - Subjective questions focused on housing and financial problems: the date of the interview. - Health problems: last six or twelve months. - Housing, consumer durables, financial and social situation of household: the date of the interview, unless the question specifically refers to some other period. - Module questions: usual situation or last twelve months.